 3. Study the Art of Massage

 To really understand how massage therapy works and to master its techniques, it’s important to do your research.
-This can be in the form of practising on friends or browsing your local library for books on bodywork.
+This can be in the form of practising with friends or browsing your local library for books on the bodywork.
 You can also watch video tutorials online carried out by certified professionals.
 Many Massage Therapists see the role as a pivotal part of their spiritual way of life, and so massage therapy becomes ingrained in who they are.

 4. Decide if you Want to Work for a Company or Start a Business

 It used to be that all massage therapists were self-employed and worked for themselves.
 Nowadays, there’s a lot more choice when it comes to career options in this field.
 You can decide to start your own business and build your clients organically or work in a professional setting such as a health spa.
 With an increasing number of salaried jobs on the market, the choice is yours.
-Keep in mind, however, that if you are set on starting your own business, then you will need to obtain necessary permits and licenses.
+Keep in mind, however, that if you are set on starting your own business, then you will need to obtain the necessary permits and licenses.

 5. Know Your Target Market